rileywheadon/ffa-docs/docs/model-selection.md

 7. Choose the distribution with the *smallest* Z-statistic.

-## Handling Non-Stationarity
+## Handling Nonstationarity

-There are three non-stationary scenarios that can be identified during EDA:
+There are three nonstationary scenarios that can be identified during EDA:

 1. `10`/`100`: Significant trend in the mean only.
 2. `01`/`010`: Significant trend in the variance only.
 3. `11`/`110`: Significant trend in both the mean and variance.

-To determine the best probability distribution for non-stationary data, we *decompose* the data into stationary and non-stationary components and then use one of the methods described above.
+To determine the best probability distribution for nonstationary data, we *decompose* the data into stationary and nonstationary components and then use one of the methods described above.

 ### Decomposition (Scenario 1)